Studylist 1 - all semester long learn not only where something is, but also what it does.

 posterior

-foramina (opening in skull for nerves or brainstem/cord to pass through)
+foramina (openings in skull for nerves or brainstem/cord to pass through)

 meninges (touched on in Chap 1, continued in Chap 5)